aslanhudajev/express-basic-messageboard/README.md

 - The importance of conditional rendering.
 - The importance of error handling.
-- What and ORM/ODM is.
+- What an ORM/ODM is.
 - How to use mongoose.
 - How to use Pug.